ThetaBird/node-canvas-lambda-arm64-node20/README.md

 # node-canvas-lambda

-A node-canvas (and chart.js) layer for AWS Lambda
+A node-canvas layer for AWS Lambda using ARM64 and Node v20.
+Forked from Jonah Werre's [node-canvas-lambda](https://github.com/jwerre/node-canvas-lambda)

 ## Build